mardibiase/sigrid-integrations/README.md

 # sigrid-integrations

-This repo contains useful code we've created to leverage the power of the Sigrid API.
+This repo contains useful code we've created to leverage the power of [Sigrid's REST API](https://docs.sigrid-says.com/integrations/sigrid-api-documentation.html) to integrate data from Sigrid in your process.
 The code is provided as-is, so when you use it, sanity-check your results.
 We do accept pull requests, so don't hesitate to contribute.
 Given the as-is nature of the repo, code maybe added, changed, removed or restructured as we learn more.

 ## Usage remarks